The official place to learn about cheating.

 6) Older People Cheat More Than Younger People

 Studies show that older adults are more likely to engage in infidelity than younger people.
-Older Americans are cheating more, while younger ones cheat less.
+Cheating statistics indicate that older Americans are cheating more, while younger ones cheat less.

-This trend has emerged since 2000.
-Adults over 55 are more likely to be unfaithful to their partners compared to younger age groups.
+This trend has emerged since 2000, with adults over 55 being more likely to be unfaithful to their partners compared to younger age groups.

 For men, the highest rate of infidelity has shifted to those aged 60 to 69.
 Women in their 40s and 50s also show increased rates of cheating compared to their younger counterparts.